 The Imitation Game

 Good morning, y’all.
-I don’t know how many rain days we’ve had in a row, but it seems like a hundred.
-We had a real strong storm pass through today that left blue skies in its wake.
+I don’t know how many sunny days we’ve had in a row, but I ain’t complaining.
+We had a real strong storm pass through a week or so ago that left blue skies in its wake.
 It was such a stunning sight that I started to take a picture of the sky, then I thought, that’s dumb.
 If we ever get to the point that we have to look at pictures of a blue sky to remember what one looks like, well we’ve got some serious problems and are probably dealing with some sort of new reality.

 Speaking of a new reality, Mulva came up with a real surprise selection for our date night movie.
 I don’t know what possessed her to go the extra mile and reach into the $9.99 video bin at the Walmart, but she did.
 Maybe she was mistaken and thought all of the bins were supposed to be $2.99, but this week’s selection was clearly over budget.
 I have to admit, I’m glad Mulva busted the budget on this one.
 She selected “The Imitation Game”, starring Benedict Cumberbatch and Keira Knightely.